-US shale has proven its resiliency over and over again through a combination of multiple factors, including enhancing efficiency gains, innovation driven customization of technology, and/or optimizing operational workflows.
-Our analysis suggests the current downturn will likely, once again, force US Shale operators to reinvent their ways of working to improve resiliency, with the biggest gains coming from leveraging digital tools and technologies to improve visibility and productivity (targeted solution designing) as well as continued relentless focus on sustainable cost-takeouts.
+US shale has proven its resiliency over and over again through a combination of multiple factors, including enhancing efficiency gains, innovation-driven customization of technology, and/or optimizing operational workflows.
+Our analysis suggests the current downturn will likely, once again, force US Shale operators to reinvent their ways of working to improve resiliency, with the most significant gains coming from leveraging digital tools and technologies to improve visibility and productivity (targeted solution designing) as well as a continued relentless focus on sustainable cost-takeouts.

 (Re)Balance portfolio and capital spend

-Oil and Gas operators should “unwrap” their entire asset portfolio and get down to pad/well level details to understand true profitability of each well (based on well level economics and analytics).
-Doing so provides the visibility needed to “re-wrap” the portfolio and determine which wells to shut-in, what assets to keep, and where/ how new assets fit into the overall portfolio.
+Oil and Gas operators should “unwrap” their entire asset portfolio and get down to pad/well level details to understand the true profitability of each well (based on well-level economics and analytics).
+Doing so provides the visibility needed to “re-wrap” the portfolio and determine which wells to shut in, what assets to keep, and where/ how new assets fit into the overall portfolio.
 One-way operators can quickly improve visibility into capital spending & portfolio optimization decisions is by getting a “true” LOE cost per well.

 Allocate LOE costs down to well level underpinned by variable activity drivers.
 For example, fuel costs allocations utilizing data analytics to determine electricity consumption considering variables such as horsepower requirements, vertical depth along with battery allocation (based on total fluid production), pumper/AL expert costs allocations based on utilizing digital solutions such as GPS geofencing combined with tiered management by exception prioritization.